-Seven Reasons to Keep Learning This SummerMay 24, 2019
+Seven Reasons to Keep Learning This SummerJune 19, 2023

 When I started writing this, I was thinking about the reasons to keep “studying” during the summer.
 But after a while, I didn’t like the word “study.”
 It made me visualize a child sitting down at a desk or on the couch doing busy work.
 I thought about my kids, bored and frustrated with the usual work we did during the school year.

-So this summer, I’m incorporating it into his school work.
-He will write summaries on the fishing articles he reads.
+So this summer, I’m incorporating it into his schoolwork.
+He will write summaries of the fishing articles he reads.
 I’ll also have him write out the steps for making a lure, tying his favorite knots, and throwing a cast net.
 He’ll teach me about tide charts, weather patterns, and why fishing is better at first light and during the night.

 You can do the same with your children– branch out, explore, and encourage learning.
 Because “learning” during the summer is incredibly important and healthy, not only for your children but for you, too.

 I don’t know about you, but when I first started homeschooling, I let my kid basically veg out during the summer.
 Yes, he played outside, went to the local pool, fished, and hung out with his friends, but he never did any additional learning.
-And when we started school again, his mind was out of shape.
+When we started school again in the fall, his mind was out of shape.
 He wasn’t comprehending his studies as he had during parts of the previous year.
 I was also out of teacher shape!
-I wasn’t as sharp and I became easily fatigued (mind, body, and spirit) when things went sideways.
+I wasn’t as sharp and became easily fatigued (mind, body, and spirit) when things went sideways.
 Now, we both exercise our minds during the summer months and are grateful when the school year begins.

 I remember when my son became so frustrated he broke his pencil in half when he couldn’t finish math problems that he easily figured out at the end of the previous year.
 That doesn’t happen anymore.
 He sharpens his math skills at least twice a week using an online program I found, Time4Learning.
 Now, when the new year begins, we’re both prepared.